Great Smoky Mountains National Park covers 522,427 acres, divided almost evenly between the states of North Carolina and Tennessee.

-More than 9.4 million recreational visits in 2016.
+More than 11.3 million recreational visits in 2016.
 (This figure does not include the approximately 11 million travelers on the Gatlingburg-Pigeon Forge Spur.)
-Highest visitation of any of the 58 national parks.
-The second most heavily visited national park is Grand Canyon with 4.4 million visits, third is Yosemite with 3.9 million, fourth is Yellowstone with 3.2 million.
+Highest visitation of any of the 59 national parks.
+The second most heavily visited national park is Grand Canyon with 4.6 million visits, third is Yosemite with 3.8 million, fourth is Yellowstone with 3.2 million.
 You can access multiple reports about park visitation by typing the park's name into the "Select a park" field at https://irma.nps.gov/Stats/Reports/Park

-The park provides an economic hub generating over $718 million a year for surrounding tourist communities.
+The park provides an economic hub generating over $734 million in 2013 and supports 10,734 jobs in surrounding communities.

 11 picnic areas, totaling 1050 sites.